 Fraud Under $5000 & Fraud Over $5000 Charges

-We have helped hundreds of first-time defendants, professionals, students, and families work their way through the challenges of the justice system, and we make ourselves available for consultations 24 hours a day, free of charge to people charged in Vancouver, Richmond, Surrey, and throughout British Columbia.
+We have helped hundreds of first-time defendants, professionals, students, and families work their way through the challenges of the justice system, and we make ourselves available for consultations free of charge to people charged in Vancouver, Richmond, Surrey, and throughout British Columbia.
 We consider matters throughout the rest of Canada on a case-by-case basis.

-- What is the maximum possible penalty for Fraud Under $5000 in British Columbia?
+- What is the maximum possible penalty for Fraud in British Columbia?

 - I confessed to my employer and paid the money back yet I was still charged – can they do that?